charleschyna/weather-app/README.md

 ## Development Notes

-- The frontend uses the JS fetch API to make AJAX requests to the backend
+- The frontend uses the fetch API to make AJAX requests to the backend
 - The backend implements caching to reduce API calls to OpenWeatherMap
 - CORS is configured to allow requests from the frontend
-- No authentication is implemented as per requirements

 ## Future Improvements